notesofcliff/logsieve/README.md

 - **Saved filters** - Store filter presets for quick access to common queries
 - **Import/export** - Share extractor libraries and filter configurations across devices
 - **Visual summaries** - Get log level counts and timeline sparkline charts
+- **Summary Statistics (Beta)** - View a best-effort overview of all fields in your current results, including type detection, value distributions, and basic stats.
+Summary reflects only the filtered/extracted results you are viewing.
+If you change filters or extractions, collapse and re-expand the summary section to refresh.
+If a field is interpreted incorrectly, please open a GitHub issue.
  - **Export capabilities** - Export filtered results as JSON or CSV (exports respect column order and visible columns)
  - **Columns control** - Show/hide and reorder result table columns (drag to reorder)
 - **Completely offline** - No data leaves your machine, no server required